 Following a public comment period and a public hearing, the court directed the General Rules Committee to develop and propose a pilot project to study the impact of electronic coverage on victims and witnesses, which in turn would "provide the court with additional information important to any final decision it might make regarding the presence or absence of cameras in the courtroom."
 Promulgation of Amendments to the Minn.
 Gen. Rules of Prac., No. CX-89-1863, Mem. at 1 (Minn. filed Feb.
-12, 2009).
-Pending the General Rules Committee's recommendation, the existing requirement for consent of all parties to electronic coverage of trial court proceedings was retained.
+12, 2009).6 Pending the General Rules Committee's recommendation, the existing requirement for consent of all parties to electronic coverage of trial court proceedings was retained.

-In March 2011, having considered the recommendations of the General Rules Committee for possible research studies, the court concluded that "it is time for Minnesota to move forward with a pilot project allowing cameras in courtrooms in certain civil proceedings."
+5 In March 2011, having considered the recommendations of the General Rules Committee for possible research studies, the court concluded that "it is time for Minnesota to move forward with a pilot project allowing cameras in courtrooms in certain civil proceedings."
 Promulgation of Amendments to the Minn.
 Gen. Rules of Prac., No. ADM09-8009, Mem. at 8 (Minn. filed Mar.
-11, 2011).
-Thus, a 2-year pilot project permitting cameras in courtrooms in certain civil proceedings with the consent of just the district court judge was approved.
+11, 2011).7 Thus, a 2-year pilot project permitting cameras in courtrooms in certain civil proceedings with the consent of just the district court judge was approved.
 Id., Order at 1-2.
 Criminal cases and civil cases involving child custody, dissolution, juvenile proceedings, child protection proceedings, paternity, civil commitment, orders for protection, and trade secrets were excluded from the pilot.
 See id., Order at 2; see also Minn.
 Gen. R. Prac.
 4.02(c)(vi).
+The existing limitations on media coverage of trial court proceedings, which exclude coverage of jurors and objecting witnesses and limit coverage to proceedings in the courtroom and in the presence of the presiding judge, were continued in the pilot.
+Promulgation of Amendments to the Minn.
+Gen. Rules of Prac., No. ADM09-8009, Order at 2 (Minn. filed Mar.
+11, 2011).